 4. Don’t Waste Too Much Time In Choosing The Topics

 I talk to dozens of students on an everyday basis in our batch.
 One of the common problems is that many students waste too much time choosing the topics they can start their day with.

-Even though we have provided the complete study material, important list of writers, works, theories and everything a student requires cracking the exam, many students are confused with which topic they should start.
+Even though we have provided the complete study material, an important list of writers, works, theories, and everything a student requires to crack the exam, many students are confused about which topic they should start.